simotek/LittleGPTracker/docs/wiki/What-is-LittlePiggyTracker.md

 ## Table Screen

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_B9C92C3440E8671360862F10CAB0FE70873BFE49CFB51CA246C781C17506C258_1522140549562_table_1.1f.png)
+- The seven columns of the phrase screen, from left to right: (red) row counter, effect one, parameters for effect one, effect two, parameters for effect two, effect three, parameters for effect three.
+- If you copy/cut anything in the table screen, pasting will put the data in the column where you are currently located.
+Pasting incompatible data like parameters into the effect columns and vice versa does nothing.
 - Hopping to self in table holds the step for x ticks.
 For example

 05 HOP 1005